mdhorne/Night-time_lights_Electrification/README.md

 # Night-time_lights_Electrification
-World Bank and ESMAP project to estimate electricity access rate with night-time lights
+Project funded by the World Bank Group and ESMAP to estimate electricity access rate with night-time lights and other satellite-based datasets in developing countries.

+The code provided downloads night-time lights data (NTL, VIIRS from NOAA) from Google Earth Engine and correct the inter-annual shift in noisiness using population data.